 - A prayerful listening ear.
 They listen actively and empathetically to confirm they heard the experience of those reaching out for help.
 They are able to reassure them that they are not alone.
 They are able to, within the context of the Catholic faith, provide a non-judgmental, safe place for sharing.

 - A listing of mental health service agencies and some individual mental health professionals whose services are located geographically near the parish can be provided.
 In some cases, however, parishes are removed geographically from services, and the offerings may be located outside the parish geographic area.
+See the resources tab under programs.

 - Our MHM team will continue to provide various educational events and group sessions.
 We are just getting started with this ministry.